heygrady/blog/src/pages/2017-06-30-migrating-old-site/index.md

 Thankfully, Firebase has some easy tools for [configuring redirects](https://firebase.google.com/docs/hosting/url-redirects-rewrites).
 These will all get baked into my `firebase.json` file.

 ## Configure Redirects
-A basic redirect looks like this:
+A basic redirect looks like this (this would go in your `firebase.json`):

 ```json
 {